ryanawal12/cse15l-lab-reports/lab-report-1.md

 Above are screenshots of the output when I used some of the commands that we learnt in class.
 1. pwd - prints the current directory
 2. ls -lat - lists all the files in the current directory
 3. cd - changes my current directory to the home directory
 4. .. - takes us to the parent directory
-5. cat /home/linux/ieng6/cs15lsp23/public/hello.txt - concatenates or prints the contents of the hello.txt file stored at the path given
+5. cat /home/linux/ieng6/cs15lsp23/public/hello.txt - concatenates or prints the contents of the hello.txt file stored at the path given.

 By using some of these commands in combination, I have bolstered my knowledge of their working over the course of this lab.